178inaba/go-playground/README.md

 # go playground to gist

-go playground to gist is web application that run code of go language. then code made can be saved to gist.
+go playground to gist is web application that run code of go language, and post code to gist.

 ## description